Donate to Justice Revival →

 What is the ERA?

 The Equal Rights Amendment to the U.S. Constitution is a basic human rights reform, which guarantees that “equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex.”
-Passed by a bipartisan supermajority of Congress in 1972 and now ratified by three-quarters of state legislatures, it has met all the constitutional requirements of an amendment.
+Passed by a bipartisan supermajority of Congress in 1972 and now ratified by three-quarters of states, it has met the constitutional requirements of an amendment.
+The ERA would ensure women equal citizenship status for the first time in U.S. history.

 Why do people of faith support the ERA?

 The U.S. Constitution is the highest statement of our nation’s principles and values.
 To affirm gender equality within this revered document is to affirm and respect the deeper truth of equal human dignity and worth of all people.
-This reform is a necessary and vital step toward correcting for the wrongful subjugation, oppression, and degradation of women and other minorities.
+This reform is a necessary step toward correcting for the wrongful subjugation, oppression, and degradation of women and LGBTQ+ individuals.

 How does the ERA reflect human rights?